Black-headed Grosbeak

 Black-headed Grosbeak, Pheucticus melanocephalus maculatus, Female.
 Photograph taken within a residential community in Alamos, Sonora, April 2018.
 Photograph and identification courtesy of David F. Smith, Alamos, Sonora.

-The Black-headed Grosbeak is a mid-sized songbird.
-They are sexually dimorphic with the males being brighter colored than females.
-The adult males have black on their heads, black wings, and tails with sharply contrasting white spots, a brilliant cinnamon breast, rump, nape and flanks, and a patch of yellow on the belly.
-The females have a brown head with a buff to white crown and eye-stripe, a pale chin, brown wings and a tail with indistinct buff spots and thinly streaked body plumage that is dull cinnamon to buff with variable amounts of yellow.
-Their bill is brown or slate in color with a bluish white or cream colored tip, their iris is greenish-brown, and their legs and feet are dull gray or slate and their claws are brown.
+The Black-headed Grosbeak is a mid-sized songbird, with lengths ranging from 18 cm (7.1 inches) to 19 cm (7.5 inches) and average weights ranging from 40 g (1.40 oz) to 50 g (1.76 oz).
+They are a sexually dimorphic species, males are more brightly colored than females.
+Adult males have black on their heads, black wings, and tails with sharply contrasting white spots, brilliant cinnamon breasts, rump, nape and flanks, and a patch of yellow on the belly.
+Adult females have brown heads with a buff to white crown and eye stripe, a pale chin, brown wings, and indistinct buff spots on their tails.
+Females also have streaked body plumage that is a dull cinnamon to buff color with variable amounts of yellow depending on the individual and the geographical location.
+Both sexes have brown bills with a bluish-white or cream-colored tip, greenish-brown irises, and dull gray or slate legs.
+Juveniles generally resemble adult females, but males usually have deeper ochre breast coloration than females.

-From a conservation perspective the Black-headed Grosbeak is currently considered to be of Least Concern, with stable, widely-distributed populations.
-They are relatively tolerant of human developments.
-They are sold on a limited basis as cage birds.
+From a conservation perspective the Black-headed Grosbeak is currently considered to be of Least Concern, with stable, widely distributed populations.
+They are relatively tolerant of human developments, and often use architecture to aid in the building of their nests in urban areas.